MarcEtienneDartus/Intuition_Api/README.md

 # Intuiton

-Intuition is a web full stack app for d
+Intuition is a web full stack app for displaying and searching futur company that will be sold

 This project is in 2 part: Front End and Back End<br>
     [Intuition_Api](https://github.com/MarcEtienneDartus/Intuition_Api)<br>
     [Intuition_React](https://github.com/MarcEtienneDartus/Intuition_React)

 # Intuiton Api

-In the project directory, you can run:

 ## Installation
 ```git